 For the international market, mainly corrugated fibreboard boxes are used, and the capacity of the box should be

 4 kg or 5 kg.

 According to AGMARK specifications dimension of the 4 kg capacity box is 375×275×100 mm3 and for the 5 kg box is 480×300×100 mm3.

 Temperature is the most crucial factor for pomegranate shelf-life because pomegranate fruits are perishable in nature, so an optimum temperature is required for long-term storage.

 The very low temperature may induce chilling injury in fruits, so an ideal temperature for storage of fresh pomegranate fruit is 6° to 7°C and 90 to 95% Relative Humidity.
 At this temperature, Pomegranate fruits can store up to 3 months.

-Marketing is done with the help of an agent or broker whereas own marketing is possible only at a low production level.
+Marketing is done with an agent or broker’s help, whereas own marketing is possible only at a low production level.

-In domestic markets, Pomegranate fruits can make a sale at the wholesale rate of 60 to 80/kg fruits whereas in distance market it gets higher price 90 to150/kg fruits.
+Pomegranate fruits can make a sale at the wholesale rate of 60 to 80/kg fruits in domestic markets, whereas in the distance market, it gets a higher price of 90 to150/kg fruits.